gbronca/cookbook/README.md

 # Cookbook Project

-About a year ago I have decided to adopt a helthier lifestyle and part of this change was based on health eating.
+About a year ago I have decided to adopt a healthier lifestyle and part of this change was based on healthy eating.
 I have seen several interesting recipes online but had no system to store them so I could refer back when needed.

 The idea of building a recipes website for my 4th project for the Code Institute Full Stack Developer Course was just inline with a personal project.